madmurphy/spell.js/README.md

 #### Notes

 The `content` property of a `spell` can be edited after the `spell` has been already created.
-In this case, however, it might be wished to reset the status of the latter by invoking the method `spell.unspell()` as well, as in the example above, or the new keyword will take advantage of the positive status of the previous keyword if some correct characters had been already typed.
+In this case, however, it might be wished to reset the latter by invoking the method `spell.unspell()` as well, as in the example above, or the new keyword will take advantage of the positive status of the previous keyword if some correct characters had been already typed.

 ### `spell.ontype`